 No, he passed away in 2016, aged 94.
 By the end of his life he had received many awards, including the Padma Shri, Padma Bhushan and Padma Vibhushan (three of the four highest civilian honours from the Indian state).
 He had also been awarded the French Legion of Honour.

 Yes.
-More than a dozen of his works have surpassed the $1 million mark at auction.
-‘The market recognises that this was a special artist who produced a number of first-rate works in a number of different styles across a long career,’ says Nishad Avari, specialist in South Asian Art at Christie’s.
+More than a dozen of his works have surpassed the $1 million mark at auction, including Tapovan from 1972, which broke the artist’s world auction record when it sold for more than $4.5 million at Christie’s in New York in March 2018 and remains the highest price paid for his work at auction.
+‘The market recognises that this was a special artist who produced a number of first-rate works in a number of different styles across a long career,’ says Nishad Avari, Christie’s head of sale in the South Asian Art department.

 ‘Prices are strong for the work of all founding members of the Progressive Artists’ Group, actually, because there's an awareness that this was a bold new movement founded in a momentous year for the country.
 No serious collection of South Asian art is complete without a healthy Progressive Artists’ Group contingent — and without Raza, certainly.’